 LLC – a hybrid business structure that combines features of the corporation and partnership

 The most popular feature of the LLC is the personal protection from business liabilities.
 With an LLC in place, a lawsuit may still be able to clean out your business assets but likely won’t cost you your family home.

 Many entrepreneurs form single-member LLCs.
 This means that they are the only owner – they do not have a partner.
-In this case, income earned by the LLC (business profits) are reported on the member’s Schedule C and filed with the annual tax return using a free tax calculator.
+In this case, income earned by the LLC (business profits) are reported on the member’s Schedule C and filed with the annual tax return.

 If you are looking to form an LLC with more than one member, I cannot stress enough the importance of talking with a lawyer to draw up an operating agreement.
 While few people go into business with a friend anticipating things going awry, strong legal agreements set in place before things go sour can be indispensable.
 This agreement will also determine how items of income and expense pass through to each partner to be claimed on that partner’s personal tax return for the year.

 LLCs are regulated by the State rather than the Federal government, so requirements – and fees! – vary depending on where you live.